-Thomas Jefferson High School for Science and Technology, a regional Governor's school in Northern Virginia, offers five years of Computer Science.
+Thomas Jefferson High School for Science and Technology, a regional Governor's school in Northern Virginia, offers six years of Computer Science.
 Our goal is to provide a world class Computer Science education to our students and to disseminate curriculum materials to other academic institutions.

 Foundations of Computer Science